Free Shipping & Free Gift on Orders Over $60

 2. Slow Cooker Mashed Potatoes

 Surprise!
 Stock adds rich, delicious flavor to more than just soups.
-Perfect for Thanksgiving or a neighborhood potluck, these potatoes are slow simmered in stock and bay leaves, then whipped to perfection with butter, milk, and garlic.
+Perfect for holidays or weeknights, these potatoes are simmered in stock and bay leaves, then whipped to perfection with butter, milk and garlic.

 What is Broth?